Obtenez 3 mois à 0,99 $/mois + 20 $ de crédit Audible

 À propos de cet audio

+More than stress or trauma, moral injury is a rupture of conscience, itself, signaled by shame, guilt, anger, alienation, and loss of trust.
 Often confused with PTSD, which is a reaction to mortal threat, moral injury arises in response to moral threat.
-First observed in soldiers, moral injury is now appearing across professions from medicine to tech, law to public safety.
+First observed in soldiers, it is now appearing across professions—from medicine to tech, law to public safety—anywhere people face impossible choices that pit survival, duty, or success against their principles.
 Dr. Michael Valdovinos, a psychologist, veteran, and trauma expert, has spent over a decade exploring this acute form of ethical and emotional pain.
 In this urgent and necessary book, he investigates how moral injury manifests, why it matters now more than ever, and what it reveals about our social contract.

-Rather than offering prescriptive steps, Moral Injuries invites listeners into stories of rupture, reckoning, and repair—tracing how individuals can begin the work of healing.
+Rather than offering prescriptive steps, Moral Injuries invites readers into stories of rupture, reckoning, and repair—tracing how individuals begin the work of healing.
 Through history, science, and lived experience, it also opens a new conversation about the role of conscience in protecting the health of society.

 Développement personnel Psychologie Psychologie et santé mentale Réussite Santé mentale